 This section looks at the growth of credit to the domestic non-financial sector.
 It evaluates the relative contributions to credit growth of different lenders: G-SIBs, D-SIBs, other banks, and non-bank financial intermediaries (NBFIs).
 It covers 19 FSB member jurisdictions over the period 2010-2018.
 We saw in the previous section that SIBs' domestic market share has fallen on average, although the results vary by regions.
 An important question is whether this has been associated with a fall in the aggregate supply of credit relative to the size of the economy.
 A related question is whether this would be a bad outcome for the economy.
 The level of credit seen prior to the global financial crisis is not necessarily a good benchmark.
 It may have been the result of excessive risk-taking promoted by implicit subsidies, which ultimately motivated the TBTF reforms.
-Hence, a lower contribution by G-SIBs to aggregate credit growth is not necessarily bad from an economic and financial stability perspective.
+Hence, a lower contribution by G-SIBs to aggregate credit growth is not necessarily bad from an economic and financial stability perspective.53

 Financing for the economy remained stable after the introduction of TBTF reforms.
 Total credit and GDP have been growing at similar rates, and thus the ratio of credit to GDP remained broadly constant.
 G-SIBs have made a small contribution to domestic credit growth.
+Over the period 2011 to 2018, the contribution of G-SIBs to domestic credit growth relative to GDP was marginally positive, although lower than that of other domestic banks and NBFIs (Figure 19).
+This result is consistent with the decline in G-SIBs' domestic market share described above.

-&lt;sup>45 See the Technical Appendix.
+52 See the Technical Appendix.

-&lt;sup>46 Cecchetti et al. (2011).
+53 Cecchetti et al. (2011).